Chiara Pellacani

 Chiara Pellacani (born 12 September 2002) is an Italian diver.

+Career

 She won a gold medal in the 3 m synchro springboard competition at the 2018 European Aquatics Championships.
 At the 2020 European Aquatics Championships in Budapest, Hungary, Pellacani won five medals, of which one was gold.

 She competed at the 2024 Summer Olympics where she came 4th in the 3 metre springboard event alongside Elena Bertocchi.

+She won five gold medals in five competitions at the 2026 European Aquatics Championships in Paris.